ainnoot/asp-wds/README.md

 This project uses `poetry` as a dependency management system.
 Run `poetry install` to install dependencies, and `poetry shell` to activate a separate Python environmnet.

 # Inputs
 Running the scripts requires a set of geographical coordinates in GeoJSON format, storing `Point` geometry.
-This is an example of the required for the WDS nodes.
+This is an example of the required data schema for the WDS nodes.

 ```json
 {